 Director of Theatre and Film, Religion

-BA Philosophy, University of Washington; MDiv Divinity, Seattle University
+BA Philosophy, University of Washington; MDiv, Seattle University

 BA Music Education, Syracuse University; MA Music Education, University of Washington